pg2455/ml_resources/README.md

 # Machine Learning Resources

 This repository contains resources that I create from time to time.
-I am still experimenting with the format of these resources, so any feedback will be highly appreciated.
+I am still experimenting with the format of these resources so any feedback will be highly appreciated.

 Following type of resources are available: